|

 Installing virtualization specifics:

-Also remember that the SCVMM agent needs to be installed on the virtual machine.
-It is needed for a successful deploy of a vm from the template.
 Make sure LIS works / is installed.
 This should be included in Centos 7 as a part of initial setup (perhaps not if you choose a minimal install of the OS?).
 See the links below on how to do this.

 Set up the OS: